Ziddykins/LegendOfAetheria/README.md

     </VirtualHost>
 ```

-If you've SSL'd up the fqdn the game will be running at, add these lines to the
-virtual host above, just before the </VirtualHost> tag, to force http -> https redirection
+If you have a valid SSL certificate, add these lines to the virtual host above, just before the </VirtualHost> tag, to force http -> https redirection.

 ```apacheconf
     RewriteEngine on